August 13, 2020

 An ongoing part of management training should be employee feedback.
 There are a variety of rapid authoring survey templates which can be used to gather information about how satisfied employees are with their manager.
 Once the results are in, the manager receives a copy without any employee identification whatsoever.
 After a few days to review the results, the manager and his/her superior meet.
 They create an action plan to address any areas which need improvement.

-Even pros can improve, and managers are no exception.
+Even pros can improve, and an effective leader is no exception.
 This article in Forbes reminds us that management training is not a “one and done”.
 First of all, people forget things.
-Even though this manager may be putting into practice most of what they have learned, there may be finer points which they missed the first time around.
+Even though this good leader may be putting into practice most of what they have learned, there may be finer points which they missed the first time around.
 Second of all, even if they are practicing the correct management style 100% of the time, there is always another level up.

 Level 1: This is the basic level when training employees to be managers (Section 1).